-Jill is a Functional Medicine Certified Health Coach, founder of Healthful Elements, co-author of the #1 best-selling Essential Thyroid Cookbook, and fierce health freedom advocate.
-She’s written for many publications, doctors’ blogs, and online magazines, including Huffington Post, MindBodyGreen, and Experience Life magazine.
-She’s also a Content Specialist for one of CHF’s partner organizations, Stand for Health Freedom.
+Jill is a Functional Medicine Certified Health Coach, founder of Healthful Elements, co-author of the #1 best-selling Essential Thyroid Cookbook, and fierce health freedom and parental rights advocate.
+She's written for many publications, doctors' blogs, and online magazines, including Huffington Post, MindBodyGreen, and Experience Life magazine.

 She's successfully managed three autoimmune conditions (Celiac, Hashimoto's, and alopecia) with a whole foods diet, smart supplementation, and lifestyle changes.
 Since 2006, Jill has helped hundreds of clients and students with hypothyroidism and Hashimoto's do the same.
 In the past six years, she has also helped many with alopecia reverse their hair loss—something that many doctors insist is impossible.

 In early 2020, Jill published this anti-mandate masterpiece, which has been called "epic," "a profound act of bravery," and "magnum opus."
 As an advocate for medical freedom, Jill is particularly outspoken against medical racism—the deplorable history of government health regulators and pharmaceutical companies experimenting on the black community.
 When she's not working, Jill enjoys playing just about any word game, watching her daughter eat dark leafy greens, listening to her classic country music collection, ogling mid-century design, and bird-watching in the wooded area behind her house.